 October 22, 2015: SBB/MI matriculated 2 Journeymen at the E.C.
 Brooks Correctional Facility in Muskegon Heights, Michigan.

-Spring 2020: SBB celebrates its 25th anniversary at Luther Luckett Correctional Complex.
+Spring 2020: SBB celebrates its 25th anniversary at the Luther Luckett Correctional Complex.
 In-person programming pauses due to COVID-19.